 Emma Foreman RVN

-I am the BVNA Regional Representative for Staffordshire and Derbyshire.
+I am a current BVNA Council Member.
 I wanted to work with animals for as long as I can remember and have fortunately been lucky to have done so since I was 16.
 I qualified as a veterinary nurse in 2002, and have since gained my RCVS Advanced Diploma in 2015, and the ISFM Feline Medicine Nursing diploma in 2019.
-I am also a clinical coach and thoroughly enjoy sharing my knowledge and experience with my student.
-I have worked in small animal, mixed and referral hospitals and have gained vast experience along the way, although I always strive to learn more in this ever evolving industry.
+Throughout my career I have worked in first opinion, mixed, referral, charity and university hospitals, alongside my clinical role, I also tutor student veterinary nurse students part-time.

 In my spare time, I enjoy spending time with my husband, daughter and menagerie of pets, seeing live music whenever I can and when the time allows, relaxing with a good book.